Legal Requirements for Obtaining Citizenship in Singapore - 2024 Guide

 Legal Requirements for Obtaining Citizenship in Singapore

-based on 1 reviews.
+Rate this article 551 based on 6 reviews.

 Becoming a Singapore citizen has many benefits for those relocating to the city-state.
 The nationality law derives from the Singapore Civil Law which allows a foreign citizen to obtain Singapore citizenship if they meet certain requirements.
 There are several ways of acquiring citizenship in Singapore.
-These are:

 For information related to obtaining citizenship by investment and its qualification requirements you can refer to our law firm in Singapore.

 Ways to acquire citizenship

 - naturalization (by various categories of permanent residents);

 - descent (as the child of a Singaporean national).